jamocle/PoorMansThrottle-DIY/docs/02_system_architecture.md

 * active control connection
 * receive/transmit activity

-`CV21` is the final hardware-output gate for this onboard status LED.
+For normal status states, `CV21` is the final hardware-output gate for this onboard status LED.
 The status logic continues to calculate the proposed color, blink pattern, error indication, and activity state even when the physical LED output is suppressed. `CV21=0` forces the onboard LED output off, `CV21=1` passes the proposed state through unchanged, and `CV21=2` forces the LED output off while either BLE or WebSocket control is connected and passes the proposed state while disconnected.

+On supported ESP32-S3 throttle hardware, OTA is a deliberate higher-priority exception: while OTA is active the onboard RGB LED alternates GREEN/PURPLE every 300 ms regardless of the normal `CV21` output mode.
+OTA indication also takes priority over the normal/red status display until OTA completes or aborts.

 This makes the onboard LED part of the control/status architecture, not just a power indicator.